Off-Campus Study Opportunities

 International Student Coordinator and Chinese teacher Marcus Murphy and Humanities teacher Michael Short will travel to Beijing and Qingdao.
 In Beijing, the group will visit historical sites, host a banquet with SAS alumni and current students, hike an off-the-beaten-path portion of the Great Wall and volunteer at an environmental education center.
 From there they will travel by high speed train to the scenic boom town of Qingdao where students will have homestays.
 Activities will include rock-climbing and hiking.
 Students will emerge with a sharpened understanding of themselves, their world,

 and the issues of their age.
 They will also either begin to develop, or further develop Mandarin language skills.
-The estimated cost of the trip is $3250.
-Contact Marcus Murphy for more information.
+The estimated cost of the trip is $2750.
+Deposits are due Sept.
+30. Contact Marcus Murphy for more information.

 Jamaica Service Trip